About this course…

 The course targets anyone needing a basic understanding of gas processing and its common technologies.
-Past attendees had very diverse backgrounds: operations, regulatory, management, engineering, legal, and sales of support equipment or services.
-The course is useful to a diverse group because it provides a broad overview and deals only with the basics of the processing technology.
+Past attendees had very diverse backgrounds: operations (plant & field), gas gathering, engineering, instrument & controls, regulatory, management, risk and asset management, environmental, accountants, production planners/scheduling, legal/contracts, sales of support equipment or services, new hires, HSE, government agencies, etc.

 Continuing education credits

 Colorado School of Mines will award participants 2.4 Continuing Education Credits (CEUs) to participants who complete this course.

 The course will be taught in the campus of Colorado School of Mines in Golden, Colorado USA.

 Registration for this course is open now.
 Enrollment is limited; therefore, applications will be accepted in the order received.
 Full information about fees, options, and payment methods is available.
 Learn more…